skiadas/TheoryCompCourse/notes/fin_aut_dfa.md

 - Similarly if we are at state $5$, then because $2\times 5 = 3 \mod 7$ we would be going to state $3$ on input `0` and to state `4` on input `1`.

 Exercise 1.37 asks you to generalize this idea.

+Another practice problem: Describe an automaton that takes as input a string of a's and b's, and accepts only those strings where no letter appears twice in a row.

 ### Formal Definitions